raphaelvallat/pingouin/docs/index.rst

 .. figure::  /pictures/logo_pingouin.png
   :align:   center

-**Pingouin** is an open-source statistical package written in Python 3 and based on Pandas and NumPy.
+**Pingouin** is an open-source statistical package written in Python 3 and based mostly on Pandas and NumPy.

 1. ANOVAs: one- and two-ways, repeated measures, mixed, ancova